 Starting a new platform

 - ISPs are naturally suspicious of IP addresses that have never been used to send email and that suddenly start to send large volumes of email traffic.
-In effect, spammers generally use "unknown" IP addresses (that is to say addresses that have never been blacklisted) to send the largest possible number of messages before detection.
+Indeed, spammers generally use "unknown" IP addresses (addresses that have never been on denylist) to send the largest possible number of messages before detection.

-You cannot expect to reach operational speed in terms of output at the very start of the production phase.
+- You cannot expect to reach operational speed in terms of output at the very start of the production phase.
 Furthermore, you should not attempt to send messages at this rate as it might lead the ISPs to block the sending addresses and to severely compromise the rest of the start-up phase.

 Below are listed the main principles to be followed when starting up a new platform:

 - If you have this information, import invalid addresses into the quarantine table .
 Starting a platform often happens when using a list of addresses for the first time and which may not be fully qualified.
 If you send to invalid addresses or to honeypot addresses, this will contribute to diminishing the reputation of the platform.

 For more on this, see Optimizing your delivery through quarantines .

 - If you have a list of invalid addresses, it is in your best interests to import it into the quarantine table (available through the Administration > Campaign Management > Non deliverables Management > Non deliverables and addresses menu) before sending for the first times.